Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\underline{\bf Inhibitory background}\\ Winners-take-all networks function on the basis of a strong inhibitory background.
-In Fig.\ \ref{cogSys1_fig_memory_states} a few examples of networks with clique encoding are presented.
-Fully connected clusters, the cliques, mutually excited themselves.
+\runinhead{Inhibitory Background} Winners-take-all networks function on the basis of a strong inhibitory background.
+In Fig.~\ref{cogSys1_fig_memory_states} a few examples of networks with clique encoding are presented.
+Fully connected clusters, the cliques, mutually {excite} themselves.
 The winning coalition suppresses the activities of all other sites, since there is at least one inhibitory link between one of the sites belonging to the winning coalition and any other site.
 All cliques therefore form stable attractors.

 The storage capacity is very large, due to the sparse coding.
-The 48-site network illustrated in Fig.\ \ref{cogSys1_fig_memory_states} has 236 stable memory states (cliques).
-We note for comparision, that maximally $6\approx 1.4*N$ memories could be stored for a $N=48$ network with distributed coding.
+The 48-site network illustrated in Fig.~\ref{cogSys1_fig_memory_states} has 236 stable memory states (cliques).
+We note for comparison that maximally $6\approx 1.4*N$ memories could be stored for a $N=48$ network with distributed coding.

-\underline{\bf Discontinuous synaptic strengths}\\ The clique encoding works when the excitatory links are weak compared to the inhibitory background.
-This implies that any given link cannot be weakly inhibitory; the synaptic strength is discontinuous, see Fig.\ \ref{cogSys_fig_gaps}.
-This is admissible, as cognitive system theory is based on generalized local computational units, and not on real neurons.
+\runinhead{Discontinuous Synaptic Strengths} The clique encoding works when the excitatory links are weak compared to the inhibitory background.
+This implies that any given link cannot be weakly inhibitory; the synaptic strength is discontinuous, see~Fig.~\ref{cogSys_fig_gaps}.

 Discontinuous synaptic strengths also arise generically when generating effective neural networks out of biological neural nets.
 Biological neurons come in two types, excitatory neurons and inhibitory interneurons.
 A biological neuron has either exclusively excitatory or inhibitory outgoing synapses, never both types.
-Most effective neurons used for technical neural networks have, on the other side, synaptic strengths of both signs.
-Thus, when mapping a biological network to a network of effective neurons one has to eliminate one degree of freedom, e.g.\ the inhibitory interneurons. \begin{quotation}
+Most effective neurons used for technical neural networks have, on the other {hand}, synaptic strengths of both signs.
+Thus, when mapping a biological network to a network of effective neurons one has to eliminate one degree of freedom, e.g.\ the inhibitory interneurons.